Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 2.1.2 Extending the default classes

 The built-in classes are intended as starting-points, especially for drafts, and for compatibility when exchanging documents with other LATEX users.
-They come built into every installation of LATEX and if left unmodified, are guaranteed to format identically everywhere.
-They are not intended as final-format publication-quality layouts, and should not be used as such.
-For most other purposes, especially for publication, you use LATEX packages to extend these classes to do what you need.
-Some common ways to do this are:
+They come built into every installation of LATEX and if left unmodified, using the default typeface, are guaranteed to format identically everywhere.
+They are not intended as final-format publication-quality layouts, and SHOULD NOT be used as such.
+Some common alternatives to the built-in document classes are:

 • The memoir package and the komascript bundle contain more sophisticated replacements for all the built-in classes, as well as additional ones;